 Product Designer at Toptal

-As more people joined in, the first thing we found appropriate to create was the Playbook, treating the important issues for newcomers, such as how we face remote work and responsibility, teamwork, career plan, time-off, amongst others.
-It kind of helps the new team members to get familiarised.
+As more people joined in, the first thing we found appropriate to create was the Playbook, treating the important issues for newcomers, such as how we face remote work and responsibility, teamwork, career plans, and time off, amongst others.
+It kind of helps the new team members become familiar with each other.

-Then as we grew, we noticed we needed some sort of go-to, source-of-truth area for our work method as an effort to consolidate our processes.
-For that, we created Methodology which together with Project Management, would become the cornerstones of our work method.
+Then, as we grew, we noticed we needed some sort of go-to, source-of-truth area for our work method as an effort to consolidate our processes.
+For that, we created a Methodology which, together with Project Management, would become the cornerstones of our work method.

-These days we use it as a way to more easily convey knowledge and foster processes throughout the company.
+These days we use it as a way to convey knowledge and foster processes throughout the company more easily.

-Then we created Guidelines.
-And then again, the keywords are consistency and consolidation.
+Then, we created Guidelines.
+The keywords are consistency and consolidation.

-Defining Folder Structure and creating Naming Conventions allowed the Team not only to keep things tidy given a certain convention but also to easily find whatever they need.
+Defining Folder Structure and creating Naming Conventions allowed the Team to keep things tidy given a certain convention and easily find whatever they needed.
 Something that used to be quite an endeavour in itself became very straightforward.

-Likewise for Communication.
-Being the pillar of any successful project – at least this is what we believe in –, it became vital to make sure we're all guided by the same criteria.
-Things like ensuring we keep things on-point, politeness, iterativeness, and open communication channels, not only within the company but also with clients, turned out very efficient.
+Likewise, for Communication.
+Being the pillar of any successful project – at least this is what we believe in –it became vital to ensure we're all guided by the same criteria.
+Things like ensuring we keep things on-point, politeness, iterativeness, and open communication channels, not only within the company but also with clients, turned out very efficiently.

 The same can be said about Notion PM Guidelines and the way we deal with Project Management, using Notion as the main tool to manage our Projects and Products.

 The Handbook requires maintenance as things develop or when something changes.
 It requires effort and dedication to keep it up-to-date, but despite all that, it was a very successful push towards ensuring consistency as a company.
 A due effort to make sure we all follow the same processes, the same methodology, as a way to ramp-up unification, and again consolidate our company.